cap76/intro-machine-learning-2019B/docs/03-clustering.md

 <div class="figure" style="text-align: center">
 <img src="03-clustering_files/figure-html/diffDensityDBSCANscatter1-1.png" alt="DBSCAN clustering of the different density distribution data set with eps=0.9 and minPts=10.
 Outlier observations are shown as grey crosses." width="60%" />
-<p class="caption">(\#fig:diffDensityDBSCANscatter1)DBSCAN clustering of the different density distribution data set with eps=0.9 and minPts=10.
+<p class="caption">DBSCAN clustering of the different density distribution data set with eps=0.9 and minPts=10.
 Outlier observations are shown as grey crosses.</p>
 </div>